top of page

 This class helps students become better actors by teaching techniques developed by famous theatre teachers Sanford Meisner and Uta Hagen.
 Students also learn how to be good scene partners and get an introduction to behind-the-scenes theatre work like set and costume design.
 Performing in class is an important part of learning.

-Adv Theatre 1 (First Semester)
+Theatre 3 (First Semester)

 Students explore the ideas behind theatre by studying important theatre artists such as Stanislavski, Brecht, Artaud, and Beckett.
 This helps them understand how theatre has evolved and that not all plays or performances are the same.
 The class includes lots of discussion and performance to bring these ideas to life.